realhyong/Vue-Eleme/README.md

 English(Current)

 ## Introduction
-This repository contains all the code and files needed to reproduce the Elemo page.
+This repository contains all the code and files needed to reproduce the Eleme page.
 Suitable for vue beginners, exploring component layouts and calls for front-end learner.

 **Note**: This site was created by me through a GitHub open source project and third party video learning.
 Please understand!